michaeljclark/async_tls/README.md

 # Asynchronous TLS test

-a simple (and currently buggy) example of asynchronous TLS
+a simple example of asynchronous TLS

-Read TODO comment in `openssl_async_echo_server.cc` regarding SSL_do_handshake bug

 ## Overview
   * very simple example of non-blocking TLS
-  * tested with boringssl and openssl
+  * compiles with boringssl and openssl
   * needs testing and feedback
   * probably leaks